-All you need for a quick start is a Sun Java Development Kit (JDK) (a JRE is not enough).
-Java 6 or 7 (also called Java 1.6 and Java 1.7) is required.
+All you need for a quick start is a Java Development Kit (JDK)\ (a JRE is enough to run the Nuxeo Platform but not to develop on it).
+Java 7 (also called Java 1.7) is required.

-We currently support Sun's JDK, don't hesitate to contact us if you need us to support a JDK from another vendor.
+\ We currently support Oracle's JDK and OpenJDK.
+Don't hesitate to contact us if you need us to support a JDK from another vendor.

-Checking your Java version
+Checking Your Java Version